qbead/qbeadWebsite/content/book/arduino101.md

 Different computer languages provide different ways of doing this.
 If you are working with Arduino, then you can use the `Serial Monitor` to see these messages being sent back over the USB cable.
 To access the `Serial Monitor`, navigate to `Tools → Serial Monitor`.
+When you you use `Serial Monitor` or `Serial Plotter` a single small red LED will light up.

 Then if you want to see how a particular variable changes, we can setup the device to send messages at the right connection speed using `Serial.begin(9600)`